DanielBaur/Lakka/README.txt

 ###############################################

-- 2020-01-25 (Daniel):
-  Nintendo DS cores don't run smoothly.
+- 2020-01-25 (Daniel): Nintendo DS cores don't run smoothly.
   Everything works but the games run incredibly slow.
-  This should be fixed in the future.
+  According to the Lakka developers this should be fixed in the future.
   (One should anyhow emulate NDS games with a NDS console and a flashcard (e.g. EDGE).)

-- 2020-02-06 (Daniel):
-  Some Nintendo 64 games suffer from low frame rates.
+- 2020-02-06 (Daniel): Some Nintendo 64 games suffer from low frame rates.
   E.g.: "Conker's Bad Fur Day" and "Super Smash Brothers" (with four players at lowest resolution) both run at ~20 fps.
   According to the community this is due to the fact that the current version of Lakka is not yet optimized for the Raspberry Pi 4 architechture.
   Future software updates are likely to improve these issues.